jijingdeyi/NLG-fusion/README.md

 This is the official implementation of our paper "".

-TO begin with, you need to create your own virtual environment.
-We provide our environment in `environment.yml`.
+To begin with, you need to create your own virtual environment.
+We provide our environment configuration in `environment.yml`.
 You just need to activate your environment and run
 ```shell
 conda env create -f environment.yml
 ```